mattlindsey/mythographer/PROJECT_SETUP.md

 These are the steps for setting up your development environment.

-## Step 1: Get your own local copy of the project to work on
+### Step 1: Get your own local copy of the project to work on

-You'll do your development work on your own copy of the project, so hit the 'clone' button.
+You'll do your development work on your own forked copy of the project, so hit the 'clone' button in github.

-### Keeping a fork up to date
+#### Keeping a fork up to date

 1. Clone your fork: